 - Tools and technology

-Join me with SIG CEO and President Dawn Tiura for a webinar on March 3 where we’ll reveal more insights from the benchmark study and discuss in detail how to make your Procurement Ecosystem work best for you.
-Specifically, we will explore how taking a more holistic view of procurement will improve your Total Business Alignment and maximize procurement’s impact on business outcomes.
+In a webinar, I discussed insights from the benchmark study and details about how to make your procurement ecosystem work best for you.
+Specifically, we explored how taking a more holistic view of procurement improves your Total Business Alignment and maximizes procurement’s impact on business outcomes.
 SIG members have access to the on-demand webinar recording.

 Greg Anderson is Senior Vice President of Procurement Services at WNS-Denali.
 He is a proven expert in Supply Chain and Procurement Managed Services and Technology solutions.
 Greg has over two decades of cross-industry sales and marketing leadership experience.
 Prior to WNS, Greg held leadership positions at Ivalua, Pensiamo, Directworks, Tenzing Consulting, SmartOps, Ariba, FreeMarkets, GE, and PPG.